kaiachain/kaia-docs/docs/misc/glossary.md

 ### anchoring
 The process of storing an anchor on a blockchain.
 This can be done by creating a transaction that contains the hash of the external data, or by creating a smart contract that references the external data (for example, [Anchoring in service chain](../nodes/service-chain/configure/anchoring.md)).

+### BFT-based public blockchain
+This is a blockchain that utilizes Byzantine Fault Tolerance (BFT), ensuring consensus can be reached even if some nodes fail or act maliciously.
+The system relies on algorithms designed to handle up to ⅓ of nodes behaving incorrectly or dishonestly, without compromising the integrity of the network.

 ### block explorer
 A web-based tool that allows users to view and search data on a blockchain.
 Block explorers typically display information such as block height, block hash, transaction hash, transaction sender and receiver, transaction amount, and transaction status.